Newquay Zoo Keeping Internships

-We are currently advertising for voluntary internships for a period of 9 months working with our keeping department.
+We are currently advertising for voluntary internship for a period of 6 months (including a one month probationary period) working within our keeping department.
 Newquay Zoo is open every day and the placements will be full time i.e. a five day working week including some weekends.
-The main role of the keeping interns will be to attend the husbandry requirements of the animal collection as directed by the Head Keeper in charge.
-Interns will normally focus on one of our animal sections and at this time we are specifically looking for interns for the bird, primate and carnivore sections.
+The main role of the keeping interns will be to attend the husbandry requirements of the animal collection as directed by the Senior Keeper in charge.
+Interns will normally focus on one of our animal sections and at this time we are specifically looking for interns for the Primate section.

 All internships are purely voluntary and as such it is with regret that Newquay zoo cannot provide any financial support or expenses to those wishing to apply for these positions.
 To ensure that interns are provided with valuable experience; a training agreement will be completed and reviewed regularly and a training record will be provided upon completion of the placement.

 - To gain experience and understanding of the work of a zoo animal keeping department.

 - To apply own personal skills and take ownership of a series of tasks and/or a research project.

 - To reflect on training and experience throughout the placement.

 - Assisting with daily animal husbandry e.g. feeding, cleaning, enrichment provision, enclosure modification etc.